thecloudexplorers/starter-kit-for-an-azure-iac-repository/README.md

 ## How to use this repository

+Each of the top level folders in this repository contains a README.md file which provides more information about the purpose of the folder and how to use it.
+Feel free to browse through the structure and remember that this is a starter kit.
+You can use it as a starting point and modify it to fit your specific needs.

 1. Clone or fork the repo
 2. Modify the structure to fit your specific needs
 3. Star it to keep track of updates ;-)